vanderlee/HashbangJS/README.md

 * Hashbang.MANY: {},		// match atleast one, in any order
 * Hashbang.ANY: {},		// match zero or more, in any order.
 * Hashbang.OPTIONAL: {},	// match zero or one	-> ONE that may be false, or ONE = OPTIONAL that must match?
+* For testing; ability to force "backwards compatible" method of checking hash; option?
+* Partial matching / Skipped matching:
+	* 'theme' matches '#path/theme=2/order=3' (returns theme=2)
+	* 'path/order' matches '#path/theme=2/order=3' (returns path, order=3)

+Base:
+	MatchOrdered(min = 0, optional = false)
+	MatchUnordered(min = 0, max = null)

+???: either all or none of the items, in order	OPTIONAL(SEQUENCE/ALL)
+SEQUENCE: each item required, in order		aka ORDER/ONCE

+ANY: each item optional, random, zero or more
+MANY: each item optional, random, atleast one
+ALL: each item required, random

+ONE: one of the items
+ZERO: zero or one of the items

+OPTIONAL: each item optional, in order, zero or more	=> ANY(SEQUENCE(ZERO(item),ZERO(item),ZERO(...),...))
+CHOOSE: each item optional, in order, atleast one		!
+REDEFINITION OF CHOICE?

+Custom....
+REPEAT: repeat sequence one or more times
+ORDERED(n,m)
+UNORDERED(n,m)

 ### Terminology
 * Hashbang.
 The object of our subject.